SofianeKal/Accessibility-IDF/README.md

 ```
 bash process.sh
 ```
 It takes the data for the department codes that are of interest to us (i.e. Ile-de-France) and uses the included coordinates to calculate accessibility.
 Accessibility of A is calculated as the average travel time from all other point to the point A. A couple of gps coordinates have been modified by hand since they were in inaccessible places (rivers, lakes, airport).
 Possibility to use a multi-processus computation.
+If so, use merge_csv.sh to merge all csvs into one.

 # Visualization